Kidney Cancer – Symptoms, Diagnosis & Treatment | SingHealth

 • High blood pressure (hypertension)

-• End-stage kidney diseases that require dialysis
+• End-stage kidney disease that requires dialysis

-• Chronic intake of mild painkillers, such as paracetamol, and nonsteroidal anti-inflammatory drugs (NSAID) such as ibuprofen and aspirin.
+• Chronic intake of mild painkillers, such as paracetamol, and nonsteroidal anti-inflammatory drugs (NSAID) such as ibuprofen and aspirin

 Kidney Cancer - Diagnosis